tuarua/Apple-Signin-ANE/README.md

 ### The ANE + Dependencies

-From the command line cd into /example-desktop and run:
+From Terminal cd into /example-desktop and run:

 ```shell
 bash get_dependencies.sh